Not sure what to do in Guatemala? We are not surprised.

 After 2 months in Guatemala, here are some things I would not go to Guatemala without:

-2. Insect Repellent with Picaridin.
-Insects and mosquitos are rampant in the rainforest area of Guatemala.
+- Insect Repellent with Picaridin – Insects and mosquitos are rampant in the rainforest area of Guatemala.
 Pack some or get bitten.
 Your choice.

-3. Filtration Water Bottle.
-One of my favorite traveler items.
+- Filtration Water Bottle – One of my favorite traveler items.
 It saves money, is good for the environment, and you don’t have to carry water everywhere you go.
 Definitely a must-have item.

-4. Gloves and hat.
-Guatemala is very warm in general, but if you plan on doing the volcano Acatenango hike or going to Quetzaltenango, you should pack some gloves and hats.
+- Hat and Gloves – Guatemala is very warm in general, but if you plan on doing the volcano Acatenango hike or going to Quetzaltenango, you should pack some gloves and hats.

-5. Rain poncho or raincoat.
-This should be self-explanatory.
-Raincoast or rain ponchos are literally lifesavers especially when you are out on a hike.
+- Rain poncho or rain jacket (Him/Her) – This should be self-explanatory.
+Rain jackets or rain ponchos are literally lifesavers especially when you are out on a hike.

-6. Warm Clothing!
-This is very important because you will be at high altitudes at times.
+- Warm Clothing – This is very important because you will be at high altitudes at times.
 Especially for your hike on volcano Acatenango, you will need a lot of warm clothing for that.

 Safety in Guatemala

 When I first started traveling in Guatemala, I was deathly scared about the safety of Guatemala.
-All the rumors about pickpockets and armed robbery did nothing but made me anxious.
+All the rumors about pickpockets and armed robbery did nothing but make me anxious.